groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.6.3.6 (2022-07-15) ==
+* TWEAKED Use white labeled name for form Blocks
+* TWEAKED Use white labeled name for user profile settings

 = 2.6.3.5 (2022-06-28) ==
 * TWEAKED Added 'event' and 'event_queue_item' as non persistent cache groups